-Our report on the consolidated financial statements and related financial statement schedule contains an explanatory paragraph that states that Universal Health Services, Inc. adopted Statement of Financial Accounting Standards No. 123(R), Share Based Payment, and related interpretations on January 1, 2006 and also adopted Statement of Financial Accounting Standards No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans as of December 31, 2006.
+Our report contains an explanatory paragraph that states that Universal Health Services, Inc. adopted Statement of Financial Accounting Standards No. 123(R), Share Based Payment, and related interpretations on January 1, 2006 and also adopted Statement of Financial Accounting Standards No. 158, Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans as of December 31, 2006.